Multiple myeloma: Epigenetics

 Epigenetic modifications, as DNA methylation or histone modifications, are key to disease establishment and progression.
 In a study that investigated the DNA methylation profile of multiple myeloma cells and normal plasma cells, a gradual demethylation from stem cells to plasma cells was observed, with site-specific gain of methylation.
 Loss of methylation is associated with gene activation and gain of methylation is correlated with gene silencing.
 The dysregulated methylation pattern in multiple myeloma results in the activation of specific oncogenes and repression of specific tumor suppressor genes.
 The observed methylation pattern of CpG within intronic regions with enhancer-related chromatin marks in multiple myeloma is similar to undifferentiated precursor and stem cells.
 These results may represent a de novo epigenetic reprogramming in multiple myeloma, leading to the acquisition of a methylation pattern related to stemness.

 Other studies have identified a multiple myeloma specific gene silencing pattern associated with abnormal histone modifications caused by dysregulation of the polycomb repressive complex 2 (PRC2).
 Increased expression of the PRC2 subunit, EZH2 have been described to be a common feature in multiple myeloma, resulting in an accumulation and redistribution of histone H3 lysine 27 trimethylation which advances with disease severity.
+Recent studies have demonstrated that long ncRNAs collaborate with PRC2 to guide the H3K27me3-mediated gene silencing in multiple myeloma.
+More specifically, the long ncRNA PVT1 is overexpressed in multiple myeloma and directly binds to EZH2 to guide the silencing of genes with pro-apoptotic and tumor suppressor properties resulting in tumor growth and progression.